aziz53/Guards-of-Power-/README.md

 @authors: Ali Meshkat, Aziz Safri
 Tower defense game
 Developed using Java
-Only the .java files included
+Only the .java files included(no pics/sounds)